GSA/ficam-playbooks/_playbooks/playbook-ilm.md

 | Vetting System | TRUST | Eligibility, Status, Type of vetting completed |
 | Training System | BEHAVE | Security Training Status, Training Types |

-For specific information on how DHS CDM created a Master User Record including which tools they’ve used, go to the [CDM document repository on Max.gov](https://community.max.gov/download/attachments/1843519190/CDM-ARCH-2017-01.1.1-MUR-FUNCT-DESCR%2012082017.pdf?version=1&modificationDate=1568732697362&api=v2){:target="_blank"}{:rel="noopener noreferrer"}.
-A master user record is most often created using either a virtual directory, identity governance and administration (IGA) tool, or potentially a Single Sign-On tool if it also supports a virtual directory capability.

 Vetting incorporates all steps in the end-to-end process, including:
 1. Determine the appropriate level of investigation needed for the position.
 2. Validate whether the individual has been investigated to the necessary level and if so, if that investigation was favorably adjudicated.